jabranham/personal-website/_drafts/making-academic-website.md

 _includes/header.html), then the content of the page (this is whatever I type into the index.md file, after the frontmatter), and finally include the footer (from _includes/footer.html).

+# Step 4: Create other pages

+# Step 5: Fiddle with your layout

+# Step 6: Profit!